wdzeng/edge-addon/README.md

 Following items are required before you publishing your Edge add-on:

 - A zip file to upload.
-- An API client ID and secret.
+- An API key and a client ID.
 - An access token url.

-Please refer to this [tutorial](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/publish/api/using-addons-api#before-you-begin) for how to generate API keys and discover the access token url.
+Please refer to this [tutorial](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/publish/api/using-addons-api#before-you-begin) for how to generate an API key and a client ID.

 ## Usage